claytonjwong/sleep/README.md

 * Occurs late in the sleep process
 * Fortifies relevant information in the brain
 * Brain paralyzes the body to dream safely

+### Chapter 4: Ape Beds, Dinosaurs, and Napping with Half a Brain

+* Different species need different amounts of sleep
+  * Humans have a complex nervous system which requires more sleep to maintain
+* Sleep during is a balancing act between:
+  * Survival during waking state
+  * Restoration + maintenance of mind + body
+* Humans cannot "make up" for lost sleep time

+#### Monophasic vs Biphasic Sleep Patterns

+* **Monophasic:** a single, long sleep
+* **Biphasic:** a single, long sleep (plus a short afternoon nap)

+#### Humans are Special

+* ~20-25% of human sleep is dedicated to REM sleep
+* ~9% of other primates sleep is dedicated to REM sleep

+#### Why REM Sleep is Important

+* rational control of emotions for socially cooperative relationships
+* creativity from associations between unrelated information